The McGregor Computer Science Center

 The McGregor Computer Science Center is the new name for the building previously referred to as Academic Building One (AB1).

 The physical plant of Harvey Mudd College has changed over the years, but it has always hewed to a central theme—buildings facing inward to promote the unique culture of collaboration and strong relationships among students, faculty and staff of the College.
 While historically this approach has served the College well, today we have a unique opportunity to create a bridge connecting HMC to the other Claremont colleges and the community.

-As we envisioned the design of Harvey Mudd College’s newest academic building, we worked with the architects to design our first outward-facing building.
+As we envisioned the design of Harvey Mudd College’s newest academic building, we worked with the architects to design an outward-facing building.
 This design creates a welcoming gateway through which faculty and students from across The Claremont Colleges can pass to further accelerate the exchange of talent, creativity and resources that exist among our sister colleges, while also meeting a significant need within the Harvey Mudd College community.

 New Home for Computer Science